This 7-minute episode of this “Deep Dive Podcast” recounts a pivotal experience for me and one of my first clients, dating back 40 years ago:

-In 1985, thirteen-year-old Lucinda transformed my understanding of what is possible in a therapy session.
+Over forty years ago (1985), thirteen-year-old Lucinda transformed my understanding of what is possible in a therapy session.
 At that time, I had been practicing therapy for less than a year.
 Are your expectations influencing your clients’ expectations?

-This 12-minute video features part of the 1985 session and a follow-up interview from 1998.
+This 12-minute video features part of the 1985 session and a 13-year follow-up interview in 1998.

 In just one session, Lucinda changed her negative self-concept.
 Additionally, with a five-minute follow-up phone conversation, she went from seeing out of one eye to seeing simultaneously out of both eyes.
 She also corrected her lazy eye, enabling it to work in tandem with her “good” eye, and transformed from an introverted to an extroverted person.
 Watch the video!